Beginning September 2026

 Supports

-A $20,000 unrestricted grant for participating in one 2-month rotation in the fellowship program.
-You can participate in up to three rotations.
+A $12,000 unrestricted grant for participating in a three-month executive shadowing rotation.
+Mentors can participate in up to two rotations.

 Contribute to the design of a shadowing toolkit that will be published at the end of the fellowship program and distributed across L.A.
 County’s homeless response sector.